rob

 The plotted perspective looks great, nothing to mention here.
 Your rough perspective exercises turned out pretty good.
 It's great that you are keeping up with the confident linework on these.
 You are also doing a good job extending the lines back on your boxes to check your work.
 As you can see some of your perspective estimations were quite off but that will become more intuitive with practice.
 One thing that can help you a bit when doing a one point perspective exercise like this is to notice that all of your horizontal lines should be parallel to the horizon line and all of your verticals should be perpendicular(straight up and down in this case) to the horizon line.
 This will help you avoid some of the slanting lines you have in your boxes.

 Your rotated box exercise turned out pretty well.
 I like that you drew this nice and big as that really helps when dealing with complex spatial problems.
 You also did a good job drawing through your boxes and keeping your gaps narrow and consistent.
 While the rotations here aren't perfect this was a good effort overall.
 The more you draw and develop your spatial thinking ability the easier these rotations are to handle.
 This is a great exercise to come back to after a few lessons to see how much your spatial thinking ability has improved.
-Your organic perspective exercises are looking quite good.
+Your organic perspective exercises are looking good.
 You seem to be getting comfortable using the ghosting method and drawing from your shoulder for confident linework which is great.
-Your box constructions are improving as you work through this exercise and I can see you are developing a sense for how box lines converge to vps.
-Nice work!
+Your box constructions are improving as you work through this exercise and I can see you are developing a good sense for how box lines converge to vps.
+There are still a few wonky convergences here and there so the 250 box challenge will be a great next step for you.

 Overall this was a really solid submission that showed a good deal of growth.
 Your line confidence and ellipses are both coming along nicely.
 I think you are understanding most of the concepts these lessons are trying to convey quite well.
 I'm going to mark this as complete and good luck with the 250 box challenge.
 Keep up the good work!